aws-samples/tgb-alb-multiple-eks-clusters/README.md

 ## How to leverage Application Load Balancer's advanced request routing to route application traffic across multiple Amazon EKS Clusters

-This project shows the steps involved to implement the solution architecture explained in the [AWS Blog]().
+This project shows the steps involved to implement the solution architecture explained in the [How to leverage Application Load Balancer’s advanced request routing to route application traffic across multiple Amazon EKS clusters](https://aws.amazon.com/blogs/containers/how-to-leverage-application-load-balancers-advanced-request-routing-to-route-application-traffic-across-multiple-amazon-eks-clusters/).

 ## Prerequisites